-How can I stop my eyes from getting dehydrated?
+How can I hydrate my eyes?

 Other measures you can take to prevent your eyes becoming dehydrated include taking regular breaks from sitting at the computer or watching TV, as use of these screens often reduces the amount that you blink, therefore increasing the chance of dry eye.
 Remember to practice the 20-20-20 rule with digital screens, every 20 minutes look 20 feet into the distance for 20 seconds.

 It’s also recommended to avoid using air conditioning, fans or indoor heating wherever possible, to keep the air from becoming too dry and causing your eyes and contact lenses to dry out.
 An alternative way to protect your eyes from this is to introduce a humidifier to your home or workplace to counter the effects of these influences.